Skip to main content

 1. If you have a particular interest in conducting research, you might use this essay to dote on BU’s extensive undergraduate research opportunities.
 Maybe you’ve always been interested in studying mental illness, as it’s something you’ve both witnessed and had to reckon with personally for your entire life.
 You could talk about BU’s Approach Motivation and Participation (AMP) Lab, where you would have ample opportunity to interact with participants dealing with things like schizophrenia and bipolar disorder.

-That being said, don’t make the focus of your essay anecdotal; you want to be sure to include details about concrete resources at BU that would help you achieve your goals.
+That being said, this is the type of essay you don’t want to be entirely anecdotal; you want to be sure to include details about concrete resources at BU that would help you achieve your goals.

 One final piece of advice is that you should avoid mentioning generic aspects of BU that could apply to many other schools, such as its location in Boston or low student-to-faculty ratio.
 You want to show the admissions committee that you’ve seriously reflected on how well you’ll fit at BU, and you can do that by mentioning specific, unique BU resources that support your aspirations.